MESA Engineering Program (MEP)

 Stephanie Francis, Lead Internship & Professional Programs Coordinator

 Yoon Chao, Employer Relations Coordinator

 Lassen Hall 1013

-The On-Campus Recruiting (OCR) program provides students and alumni with an opportunity to interview with Fortune 500 companies, top accounting firms, government agencies and other well-known organizations without ever leaving campus.
-Interviews for full-time and internship opportunities are conducted within our Career Center.
+The On-Campus Interviews (OCI) program provides students and alumni with an opportunity to interview with Fortune 500 companies, top accounting firms, government agencies and other well-known organizations without ever leaving campus.
+Interviews for full-time and internship opportunities are conducted within our Career Center or virtually online.

-Career Events and Job Fairs offer students and Alumni even broader opportunities to meet with prospective employers.
-Over 500 employers attend Career Center events, annually, each searching specifically for Sacramento State students who have a reputation for being able to balance academics with work and family life.
+Career Events and Job Fairs offer students and alumni even broader opportunities to meet with prospective employers.
+Over 500 employers attend Career Center events, annually, each searching specifically for Sacramento State students who have a reputation for professionalism, strong work ethic and academic preparedness to help companies and organizations excel.